 202 Commonwealth was built as the home of Sarah Hollis (Piper) Stratton, the widow of Charles Edwin Stratton, and 200 Commonwealth was built as the home of her son-in-law and daughter, John James French and Frances Maria (Stratton) French.
 Sarah Stratton is shown as the owner on the original application for 202 Commonwealth, and John French is shown as the owner on the original building permit application for 200 Commonwealth.
 Both permit applications were dated June 23, 1882.

-By the 1883-1884 winter season, Sarah Stratton had made 202 Commonwealth her home.
+On June 10, 1883, the “Table Gossip´column in the Boston Globe reported that Sarah Stratton would “move into her new house” in July.
 Her son, Charles Edwin Stratton, Jr., and her son-in-law and daughter, Nathaniel Wales and Susan (Stratton) Wales, lived with her.
 They all previously had lived at 1489 Washington.
 Charles Stratton, Jr., was a lawyer; Nathaniel Wales was agent for a rubber company.
 Charles and Sarah Stratton’s other son, Solomon Piper Stratton and his wife, Annie Flagg Wales (the sister of Nathaniel Wales), lived at 343 Marlborough.

 Nathaniel and Susan Wales continued to live at 202 Commonwealth until about 1892, when they moved to Albany, New York.